Marang Kayu

-Marang Kayu (/id/) is a district of Kutai Kartanegara Regency, East Kalimantan, Indonesia.
-As of 2023, it was inhabited by 29,244 people, and currently has the total area of 866.20 km^{2}.
-Its district seat is located at the village of Sebuntal.
+Marang Kayu (/id/) is the most northern of the coastal districts of Kutai Kartanegara Regency, East Kalimantan, Indonesia.
+It covers a land area of 866.20 km^{2} and, as at mid 2024, it was inhabited by 30,223 people.
+Its district seat is located at the coastal village of Sebuntal.

-Marang Kayu borders Bontang to the northeast and East Kutai Regency to the northwest.
-The district was formed on 11 June 1996 from the northern parts of Muara Badak, and it initially consisted of 5 villages: Sabuntal, Kersik, Santan Ulu, Central Santan, and Santan Ilir (three of them were transferred from the outgoing district of Bontang in 1989).
+Marang Kayu District borders South Bontang District (of the city of Bontang) to the northeast, Teluk Pandan District (of East Kutai Regency) to the northwest, Muara Kamam District to the west, the districts of Sebulu, Tenggarong Seberang and Muara Badak to the south, and the Makassar Strait to the east.
+The district was formed on 11 June 1996 from the northern parts of Muara Badak District, and it initially consisted of five villages: Sebuntal, Kersik, Santan Ulu, Santan Tengah, and Santan Ilir (three of them were transferred from the outgoing district of Bontang in 1989).

 Governance

 District head office at Sebuntal, Marang Kayu.

 Villages

-Marang Kayu is divided into the following 11 villages (desa), while the district seat is marked bold:
+Marang Kayu District is divided into the following eleven rural villages (rated as desa), listed with their areas and their populations as at mid 2024, while the district seat is marked bold: